 |

-The mixture of horses (25) offers a suitable horse for everybody from calm horses for the lesser experienced to fast and fiery horses for the demanding rider.
-But all horses have good stamina and are used to the mountain terrain.
+With an assortment of horses available there is a suitable horse for everybody, from calm horses for the lesser experienced, to fast and fiery horses for the demanding rider.
+All horses are fit and surefooted in the hills and mountain terrain.

 The Stables...